-- 65. DOR rejects this law, holding hearings not authorized in statute, and not until after its axe has fallen on the citizen's neck. - 66.
+- 62. DOR rejects this law, holding hearings not authorized in statute, and the pretended hearings are granted until after its axe has fallen on the citizen's neck. - 63.
 The law has numerous exceptions at § 55-12-106 at least two of which would gut the disputed program.
 One is (5) "Any operator or owner of a motor vehicle involved in an accident wherein no injury or damage was caused to the person or property of anyone other than the operator or owner."
 Another is (13);